featured image

 1. In a Cooler

-You can rest the meat in a cooler, which is the faux cambro method.
+You can rest the meat in a cooler, the faux cambro method.
 Before I explain how this works, let’s get into brisket resting vs. holding.

 Resting meat is when you let the meat sit for a certain period of time so that it reabsorbs the juices.

 But another option is to hold the meat.
-Holding brisket is the best option if you don’t plan on eating the meat an hour or two after you’re done cooking it.
+Holding brisket is the best option if you don’t plan on eating the meat an hour or two after cooking it.

-Holding is also a great solution for when you prepare brisket in advance, as it lets you keep the meat at a warm temperature for a long time — the meat’s internal temperature is above 140 degrees.
+Holding is also a great way to prep brisket in advance.
+It keeps the meat at a warm temperature for a long time, with its internal temp above 140 degrees.
 You can use a meat thermometer to check the temperature.

 You hold brisket by placing it on a container, such as a holding oven, a cooler, or a cambro.